 Sensodyne Pronamel gentle whitening helps to restore whiteness by replenishing and strengthening tooth enamel (which is naturally white).
 It also contains a bright white pigment (titanium dioxide) which temporarily makes teeth appear whiter.
 Hydrated silica is used to polish teeth and remove stains.

 Tooth enamel can become eroded by the acids produced by harmful bacteria or contained in food and drink.
-As enamel weakens, sensitive yellow dentin underneath can show through causing discolouration and sensitivity.
+As enamel weakens, sensitive yellow dentin underneath can show through causing discoloration and sensitivity.

 Sensodyne Pronamel is engineered to make sure that the fluoride it contains (and the minerals naturally found in saliva) are more efficiently taken up by tooth enamel, strengthening it and preventing dentin from showing through.